moolah-ecommerce/wordpress-content-plugin/readme.txt

 == Screenshots ==

-1. Moolah offers standard checkout features, such as Quantiy, Product Variants, and Multiple Currencies
+1. Moolah offers standard checkout features, such as Quantiy, Product Variants, and Multiple Currencies.
-2. Category and Product information is loaded dynamically into the page using AJAX.
-3. You can log into the Management Panel from within your site.
+2. A streamlined checkout leads customers from product selection to checkout and payment without leaving the page.
+3. Product attributes lets you collect information to customize the order according to your business requirements.
-4. Moolah supports all the basic features that you would expect from a professional e-commerce system, such as Taxes and Fees, Coupons and Promotions, Shipping and Delivery, and more.
+4. Log into the control panel directly from your WordPress website.
+Moolah supports all the basic features that you would expect from a professional e-commerce system, such as Taxes and Fees, Coupons and Promotions, Shipping and Delivery, and more.
+5. Easily create products using our AJAX Management Console.
+6. Moolah's checkout is mobile-ready, adjusting the layout for smaller devices.

 == Changelog ==